 The American Shorthairs have a large head that is highlighted by their full cheeks that give off such sweet expressions.
 Their medium-sized ears are rounded and their eyes are large and wide.

-This breed has a short and thick coat that comes in various adorable colours and patterns.
-The most popular colour combination is probably the silver tabby pattern.
-Colours include white, cream, black, silver, gold, brown, cameo, chinchilla, and blue cream.
+The American Shorthair cat breed has a short and dense coat that comes in various adorable colors and patterns.
+The most popular color is probably the silver tabby pattern.
+Other colors include white, cream, black, silver, gold, brown, cameo, chinchilla, and blue cream.

 Do American Shorthair cats shed a lot?

 No, American Shorthairs are moderate shedders, so they shed minimally.
 However, they usually shed a bit heavier in the spring and summer.
 With their short, fuss-free coat, matting is not a problem.